Mari039/Marion_exercise_3/ReadMe.md

 the topic for this excercise is Hailey's hotel.
 Where its costomers had a few problms bookig hailey's ooms.
 They were disaified on the long wait and the way it's currently.
 So my design should help create the website and select the

-##Download the file and select the index.html then double cick on the file.
+##Download the file and select the index.html to start
-if the site didn't show.do Right click, open with, select any browser

-##Attributes of Code origin
+##Attributes of Code

 https://html.spec.whatwg.org/multipage/semantics.html
 https://stackoverflow.com/questions/17935819/why-is-this-html5-document-invalid